Overview

 Module 1

 Applying intersectional approaches in accelerating ACE implementation: The session laid a foundation for the policy coherence and coordinated action-related skills-building components of the Academy by connecting to the 2025 ACE Dialogue and further strengthening dialogue discussions among national ACE focal points.
-Moreover, the session helped unpack the two deliverables discussed during the 2025 ACE Dialogue under activities A.1 and A.2 of the Action Plan of the Glasgow Work Programme on ACE by building the capacity of national ACE focal points in understanding the concept of intersectionality in the context of ACE.
+Moreover, the session helped to unpack the two deliverables discussed during the 2025 ACE Dialogue under activities A.1 and A.2 of the Action Plan of the Glasgow Work Programme on ACE by building the capacity of national ACE focal points in understanding the concept of intersectionality in the context of ACE. .

 Module 2

-Bridging Voices: Strengthening Collaboration between National ACE Focal Points and Children & Youth from Local Communities and Indigenous Peoples: FWG has been invited to provide a 2-hour interactive training session on the LCIPP and to highlight opportunities and good practices for national ACE focal points to ethically and equitably engage with Indigenous Peoples and local communities, especially children and youth in national climate policy making.
+Bridging Voices: Strengthening Collaboration between National ACE Focal Points and Children & Youth from Local Communities and Indigenous Peoples: FWG was invited to provide a 2-hour interactive training session on the LCIPP and to highlight opportunities and good practices for national ACE focal points to ethically and equitably engage with Indigenous Peoples and local communities, especially children and youth in national climate policy making.
 According to the Glasgow Work Programme (GWP) on ACE, “Parties are further encouraged to build the capacity of youth to embark on and lead ACE implementation and promote youth participation in relevant climate processes at the national and international level, including by including youth in national delegations at UNFCCC meetings” (Decisions 18/CP.26, para.
 14).
 In addition, the Action Plan of the GWP on ACE flags the need to “allow youth to participate in networking sessions and capacity-building workshops for national ACE focal points”, thereby opening up this session to youth from Local Communities and Indigenous Peoples with the aim of promoting dialogue and building skills.

-The session was organized as part of Activity 5.1 of the Collective Approach 5 of the Baku Workplan of the LCIPP.
+The session was also organized as part of Activity 5.1 of the Collective Approach 5 of the Baku Workplan of the LCIPP.
 This activity relates to conducting targeted outreach to and engage with national focal points, including but not limited to national focal points to the UNFCCC, loss and damage contact points, adaptation contact points, national gender and climate change focal points and national Action for Climate Empowerment focal points.

 Module 3

-Engaging local governments, communities and organizations in ACE related initiatives: The objective of the session is to build skills in public engagement and in collaborating within the government at the sub-national level and with various communities and organizations to enhance the efficiency and delivery of ACE policy and programs at all levels.
+Engaging local governments, communities and organizations in ACE related initiatives: The objective of the session was to build skills in public engagement and in collaborating within the government at the sub-national level and with various communities and organizations to enhance the efficiency and delivery of ACE policy and programs at all levels.
 Subnational governments are particularly well placed to identify the needs and strengths of their societies in addressing climate change.
 Important lessons being learned at the subnational level have the potential to feed into and improve national policy and shape more ambitious and innovative responses to this challenge.
-Moreover, the session is meant to strengthen the National ACE Focal Points network by encouraging peer-to-peer learning and exchange.
+Moreover, the session was meant to strengthen the National ACE Focal Points network by encouraging peer-to-peer learning and exchange.

 Skills-building: Various skills-building components were integrated into daily sessions to strengthen key skills National ACE Focal Points can utilize in their daily work.